jingta/sayserv/README.md

 ## Installation

 1. Have node js installed.
-2. npm install mdns
+2. Have mdns installed (for peer discovery) `npm install mdns`
 3. run the server with `node sayserv.js`

 ## Usage